mickyTwenty/Wyth_PHP/README.md

 3. Install php packages

-You have to install php executes by running `composer install`.
+You have to install php packages by running `composer install`.

 You can run this command outside or inside of docker.
 - Outside of docker
   Under project directory, run `composer install` (Not recommended)